learn-academy-2021-charlie/week-3-assessment-CSapien08/interview-questions.md

   Your answer: Yarn is a package manager like npm but better.

   Researched answer: Yarn or 'Yet Another Resource Negotiator' helps manage project dependencies like Jest for example.
-I belive they modify the yarn.lock file.
+I belive they modify the yarn.lock file and the package.json